-HOUSTON - The third annual Houston Winter Invitational will commence baseball season at Minute Maid Park with the six-team tournament held at the stadium from Feb.
-5-8.
-The tournament will feature six NCAA Division II universities, squaring off in 12 games across the four days.
+HOUSTON, TX - The fifth annual Houston Winter Invitational will commence baseball season at Minute Maid Park with the six-team tournament held at the stadium this weekend.
+The tournament will feature six NCAA Division II universities, squaring off in nine games across the three days.
+This weekend will mark the first baseball games played at the stadium since the Minute Maid Park center field renovation began this offseason.

-Central Missouri, which has co-hosted the tournament in the three years since its inception, is the alma-mater of Astros Owner and Chairman Jim Crane, who was a standout baseball player in his college career.
+Central Missouri, which has co-hosted the tournament since its inception, is the alma-mater of Astros Owner and Chairman Jim Crane, who was a standout baseball player in his college career.
 He played for the Mules from 1973-76, posting a 21-8 record with a career 2.42 ERA.
 Crane still ranks atop the Central Missouri career leaderboards in complete games (23) and shutouts (7) and ranks third in strikeouts (215).
 He still holds the Mules single-game strikeout record of 18, which is also a DII College World Series record.
-In 1997, Crane was inducted into the Central Missouri State University Athletic Hall of Fame.
+Crane was inducted into the University of Central Missouri Athletic Hall of Fame in 1997, and earned an induction into the Missouri Sports Hall of Fame in January of this year.

-For more information on the tournament, please visit Astros.com/Invitational.
+For more information on the tournament or to purchase tickets, please visit Astros.com/Invitational.